Registration closes @12 noon on 06.10.21

 Advanced courses are directed towards those professionals who use CBT routinely as part of their clinical practice.
 They have probably undertaken a significant number of training courses and/or workshops, and use a broad range of cognitive behavioural strategies to work with a range of presentations at varying levels of complexity.

 Bookings can only be considered confirmed after we have received your online registration or application form and payment (or invoicing details, including an official purchase order document).
-Please note that registration to workshops closes 7 days prior to the event date.

 If you are booking a workshop place for someone else, you must complete your own details in the billing field, but ENTER THE WORKSHOP PARTICIPANTS NAME/ADDRESS in the shipping field.
 If you wish to order items using a paper order form instead of online, you can view or download an order form in Adobe Acrobat (PDF) format.
 Once downloaded, print it out, fill it in, and send off with your payment [cheque made payable to OXFORD HEALTH NHS FOUNDATION TRUST] to the address on the form.